 An old bathtub can look really stained and discoloured, and the last thing you want to do is lie in it.
 No problem.

-Mix a teaspoon of liquid soap with a few drops your favourite essential oils.
+Mix a teaspoon of liquid soap with a few drops of your favourite essential oils.
 Add a cup of baking soda.
 Mix everything with enough water to create a thick paste.
-Use a sponge to scrub on your tub.
+Use a sponge to scrub your tub.
 The baking soda makes an excellent scrubbing agent.
 Rinse with water.

 Your Frugal Cleaning Tips